 \section{Conclusion}

 We view our paper as part of a greater agenda whose goal is to make existing infrastructures more efficient, by making minimal changes to the currently-adopted solutions.
-We introduced and we studied the complexity of \reachfast problem, where the goal was to minimize the maximum reaching-time of a set of sources towards every vertex of the graph using delaying operations.
+We introduced and studied the complexity of the \reachfast problem, where the goal was to minimize the maximum reaching-time of a set of sources towards every vertex of the graph using shifting operations.

-Since we study optimization problems that are \NP-hard, instead of focusing on restricted classes of instances, one can ask to relax the optimality condition and ask for some approximate solutions.
+Since we study optimization problems that as we proved are \NP-hard, instead of focusing on restricted classes of instances, one can ask to relax the optimality condition and ask for some approximate solutions.
 Here we would like to point out that Theorem~\ref{thm:two-sources-hard} implies the problem is \APX-hard even for two sources, however existence of a constant approximation for some constant $c>7/6$ is an interesting open question.
 In both, \reachfast(k) and \reachfasttotal(k) there are two criteria one might wish to optimize: the maximum reaching-time, i.e., a deadline \(D\), and \(k\).
-Our reduction from \textsc{Hitting Set} is approximation-preserving for \(k\) and hence a \((1-o(1))\log (|V(G)|)\) approximation algorithm for value \(k\) is unlikely, unless $\PP = \NP$.
+Our reduction from \textsc{Hitting Set} is approximation-preserving for \(k\) and hence a \((1-o(1))\log (|V(G)|)\)-approximation algorithm for value \(k\) is unlikely, unless $\PP = \NP$.
 Similarly, for fixed \(k\), the reduced instance we obtain either admits a solution with \(D=3\) or does not admit a solution, and polynomial time algorithm that approximates \(D\) for fixed \(k\) is again highly unlikely.

-Our work also creates several interesting directions for future research, all of which can be studied under the delaying operations.
+Our work also creates several interesting directions for future research that can be studied under the shifting operations.
 Instead of minimizing the maximum reaching-time of any source, we could try to minimize the average time a source needs to reach all the vertices of the graph.
 Another objective is to minimize the maximum, or average, time a vertex is reached by {\em any} of the sources; this would be desirable, for example, in the case where a company has several warehouses over a country.
 The dual version of the problem is intriguing as well.
 Here, instead of sources, we have a set of {\em sinks}, i.e., every vertex wants to reach them as fast as possible.
 This model can capture for example the scenario where the sinks correspond to hospitals.
-While some of our results, like the fast converge algorithm, work for special cases of the setting, we expect that novel algorithmic techniques are required in order to tackle them.